 Cell Cure has received Israeli government grants for certain of its research and development activities.
-The terms of these grants may require Cell Cure to seek approvals and to satisfy specified conditions to manufacture products and transfer or license grant-supported technologies outside of Israel.
-In the context of such approvals, Cell Cure will be required to pay penalties in addition to the repayment of the grants.
-Such grants are applied for on a yearly basis and may not be available or only partially granted in the future, which would increase our costs.\
+The terms of these grants may require Cell Cure to seek approvals and to satisfy specified conditions to manufacture products, or transfer or license grant-supported technologies, outside of Israel.
+In the context of such approvals, Cell Cure will be required to make substantial monetary payments in addition to the repayment of the grants.
+Such grants are applied for on a yearly basis and may not be available or only partially granted in the future, which would increase our costs \